enriquecs095/terraform-aws-autoscaling-groups-infrastructure/README.md

 # AWS VPC Terraform module
-AWS Terraform modules create VPC resources on AWS and run an Apache web server.
+AWS Terraform modules create VPC resources on AWS and run an Apache web server in the autoscaling groups.
 This project was created with Terraform 1.3 and is based on the autoscaling group EC2 with the specified arguments.

 # Usage